 All well and good, but Gerber believes the Germans, whom he knows well, “have an almost mythical approach toward Russia that goes back to the late Middle Ages.”
 Economic ties with Russia, he fears, may be too entrenched to fundamentally alter German foreign policy.
 “Nord Stream 2 is not an incidental thing.
 It means a lot to the Germans, and Biden’s problem with NATO is not over because Putin is sort of playing this, ‘Will I, won’t I?’ game with respect to war.
 Biden and his gang are constantly taking public positions that the Russian are getting ready to invade today, tomorrow, the next day.
 But if Putin doesn’t — then what?”

-Gerber sees the former KGB officer using an old-school playbook of strategic ambiguity combined with what the Germans would call Zersetzungsdienst, or decomposition, the depletion of morale of your enemy.
+Gerber sees the former KGB officer using an old-school playbook of strategic ambiguity combined with what the Germans would call Zersetzungsdienst, or “decomposition” units whose goal is subverting and demoralizing the enemy.
 A prolonged, slow-boil conflict that never quite boils over but keeps everyone guessing will eventually make them grow tired of doing so.

 “What I see is that Putin wants to keep the world, particularly the Europeans, on edge.
 He likes it that way.
 He’s the center of everything, his preferred state.
 And they are wholly reactive.
 By leaving the threat of war lingering, he waits until people get fed up with waiting and their avowed support for Ukraine begins to flag.
 This is how he creates seams within NATO.
 Maybe it leads to another stab at diplomacy, eating away at the resolve we’ve seen so far.
 If this sentiment becomes strong enough, Putin wins because he can outlast NATO in negotiations.
 Maybe the alliance doesn’t have 30 different viewpoints, but it has at least four or five.
 He will exploit them.”